Acceleration, Velocity, and Displacement

 Acceleration is the rate at which velocity changes and is measured in meters per second per second.
 We can think of it as the meters per second change in velocity every second.
 In vibration testing, acceleration uses the gravitational constant unit of G.

 Velocity refers to the rate of change in the position of the DUT.
 At the highest point, or peak, of the cycle, the DUT is momentarily at a standstill and the velocity is zero.
-Then, it descends and picks up speed.

 The DUT reaches the point of greatest negative velocity when it crosses the rest position; after which point, it begins to slow down.
 At the lowest point (trough) of the cycle, the DUT is again momentarily at a standstill and the velocity is zero.
 It begins the process again by climbing up and gaining positive speed.